By Anne Palumbo

 Referred to as the “WD-40” for joints and bones, water helps lubricate, cushion and protect your joints, spinal cord and tissues.
 Since it hydrates the padding between your joints, its consumption makes it easier to move around and may lessen discomfort caused by conditions like arthritis.

 Proper hydration is the key to keeping your brain sharp and your mood bright.
 Research confirms that not getting enough water can negatively affect focus, alertness, short-term memory and mood.
 Moreover, you don’t even need to be seriously dehydrated for this to happen: less than four cups of water daily in a 150-pound person.
 Got a long drive ahead of you?
 An important test?
 A long-awaited family reunion?
 Drink up!
 If you’re an athlete, there are hydration powders for athletes that can be mixed into water to help you maintain proper electrolyte levels.
+Another great option is an iv infusion therapy to replenish your electrolytes and other minerals that your body needs.

 When it comes to digestion and getting the most out of your meals, water is your best friend.
 Drinking water before, during and after a meal helps your body break down the food you eat more easily.
 Water also helps with nutrient absorption by dissolving vitamins, minerals and other nutrients from your food and then delivering those health-bombs to the rest of your body for use.